phd-benel/VPMBGI/README.md

-# VPMBGI :Vietnamese Public Merged dataset of Broken Glass Insulator for UAV inspection of power lines
+# VPMBGI : Vietnamese Public Merged dataset of Broken Glass Insulator for UAV inspection of power lines

 Hy, Peace be upon you,